 05.10.2021 17:57

-Denys Monastyrskiy, the head of the law enforcement agency, mentioned it during a meeting with the Ambassadors of the G7 countries to Ukraine.
+The head of the law enforcement agency Denis Monastyrsky told about this during a meeting with the ambassadors of the G7 countries.

-"The Ministry of Internal Affairs will focus its efforts on five areas of work.
-As for increasing public trust, we focus on the following projects – territorial community police officer, body cameras for all patrol police personnel, monitoring of human rights "Custody Records", safe childhood and combating domestic violence, " - Denys Monastyrskiy said.
+“The Ministry of the Interior will focus its efforts on five areas of work.
+Regarding increasing the trust of the population, we focus on the following projects — community police officer, body cameras for the entire personnel of the patrol police, human rights monitoring “Сustody Records”, safe childhood and combating domestic violence”, - said Denis Monastyrsky.

-He explained that the area of creating a safe environment will relate to road safety, the operation of Phantom vehicles, the Aeromedical Space System, the creation of a European fire safety hub and the work of volunteer firefighting squads.
-The Ministry of Internal Affairs also focuses a lot on updating the material and technical base.
+He explained that the direction of creating a safe environment would concern road safety, the operation of Phantom cars, the Aeromedical Space System, the creation of a European Fire Safety Hub and the work of volunteer firefighter wives.
+Much attention of the Ministry of Internal Affairs also focuses on updating the material and technical base.

-"Over the next few years, we have an ambitious goal to significantly improve and update the maintenance of our units.
+“Over the next few years, we have an ambitious goal to significantly improve and update the provision of our units.
 In 2021-2023, the intellectual border with Russia, Belarus and Moldova should be fully equipped.
-The maritime guard needs to be reformed and improved.
+Reform and improvement are needed by the Maritime Guard.
 Currently, technical observation posts on the coast of the Azov and Black Seas are being modernized.
-The procedure of purchasing 2 sets of stationary radar systems for maritime surface observation has been launched,” - the head of the law enforcement agency said.
+The procedure for the purchase of 2 sets of stationary radar complexes for illumination of the surface situation has been started,” the head of the law enforcement agency said.

-Denys Monastyrskiy pointed out that the Ministry of Internal Affairs has a steady tendency to simplify the procedures for providing services by Service Centers.
-The next step is the further minimization of the human factor in decision-making and the maximum digitalization of services.
+Denis Monastyrsky stressed that the Ministry of Internal Affairs has a steady tendency to simplify the procedures for providing services by service centers.
+Next is the further minimization of the human factor in decision-making and the maximum digitization of services.

-The Minister of Internal Affairs noted that one of the key principles of the new team is to eradicate corruption in the Ministry's system.
+The Minister of Internal Affairs noted that one of the key principles of the new team is the eradication of corruption in the ministry system.

-"We are implementing tools that are able to identify, neutralize and eliminate the causes and conditions that contribute to corruption, strengthen internal control, prevent conflicts of interest," - Denys Monastyrskiy added.
+“We are implementing tools that are able to identify, neutralize and eliminate the causes and conditions that contribute to corruption manifestations, strengthen internal control, prevent the occurrence of conflicts of interest,” added Denis Monastyrsky.

 Similar materials